aybrl-edu/compliance-system/README.md

 ## Explications

-Below, a few explications concerning the configuration classes implemented
+Below, a few explications about the configuration classes implemented

 ### ArgConfig

-The argument parsed by scoped will be mapped as an object of this class.
+The argument parsed by scopt will be mapped as an object of this class.
 Here we define the default values for each argument.
 ```
 case class ArgConfig(uid: Long = -1,
                      action: String = "",